Womens vintage jackets 1950sJune 20, 2015

 Full length coats were either wide with a swing or came with a snug fit at the waist with full skirt.
 Jackets on the other hand had a place in a woman’s wardrobe even if the full or half coat was the more fashionable garment.
-Jackets fulfilled a more practical need for inclement weather during the winter months, but they could be stylish too.
+Womens vintage jackets in the 1950s fulfilled a more practical need for inclement weather during the winter months, but they could be stylish too.

 Practical yet smart – the winter jacket

 Winter jackets could be matched with skirts and pants and they were most often hip length with rounded or pointed collars, and more often than not with a tie belt.
 They were made of material that would keep out rain and snow, so they were normally quilted and lined, made from tweed, faux leather or corduroy.
 The linings were often fur inside or simply cotton.

 Women’s dress jackets were usually worn as part of a 2 piece suit and came with a fully formed collar to the chest.
 Collars were sometimes wide with the neck and upper chest area exposed.
 Fifties fashion accentuated the feminine form and this extended to all areas of wear including Womens vintage jackets 1950s -The 50s swing jacket/half-coat, whether they were worn as part of a two piece suit, or worn alone with a tie.

 “I wanted my dresses to be constructed – moulded on the curves of the female body whose contours they would stylise.
 I accentuated the waist the volume of the hips….”Christian Dior 1947

 And so everything a woman wore in the late forties and fifties would be cut to accentuate her curves, including Womens vintage jackets 1950s, unless of course they were evening jackets cut to fit at the waist with short sleeves, or they were a half coat such as the swing or bell coat.
 Even if a jacket was short and wide, it would normally be worn over a well-fitting dress that accentuated the waist area.